hubertrybka/pum-24/README.md

 The final marks will be increased by 0.5 for active participation in laboratory classes or other forms of contribution to the course.

-The course is taught in Polish, but the course materials are in English so that you can get accustomed to the terminology and use it in your future work.
+The course is taught in Polish, but the course materials are in English so that you can get accustomed to the ML-related terminology and use it in your future work.

 <br>